sriramab/gamamanual/WikiOnly/OperatorsAK.md

   * if both operands are a point, a geometry or an agent, returns the geometry resulting from the difference between both geometries

 ```
-geometry var7 <- geom1 - geom2; 	// var7 equals a geometry corresponding to difference between geom1 and geom2
+geometry var10 <- geom1 - geom2; 	// var10 equals a geometry corresponding to difference between geom1 and geom2

 ```

-  * if left-hand operand is a point and the right-hand a number, returns a new point with each coordinate as the difference of the operand coordinate with this number.
+  * if one operand is a color and the other an integer, returns a new color resulting from the subtraction of each component of the color with the right operand

 ```
-point var8 <- {1, 2} - 4.5; 	// var8 equals {-3.5, -2.5, -4.5}
-point var9 <- {1, 2} - 4; 	// var9 equals {-3.0,-2.0,-4.0}
+rgb var11 <- rgb([255, 128, 32]) - 3; 	// var11 equals rgb([252,125,29])

 ```